SANTERÍA RHYTHMS

 Colors: Wine red / dark red

-Syncretism: St. Barbara, Virgin of Candelaria (the patroness of Cuba)
+Syncretism: St. Barbara, Virgin of Candelaria (th

 Changó